gvermag22/python-automation-scripts/README.md

 ### Notes
 Ensure WhatsApp Web is properly set up in your Chrome browser.
 You would need to scan the QR code on the first run or if the session expires.
-The script waits for 3 minutes for the initial WhatsApp Web page load.
-Adjust this in the code if needed.

 ### Troubleshooting
-If the Whatsapp home page load hangs after 3 minutes:
+If the Whatsapp home page load hangs after -wait X minutes argument value minutes:
 Re-run the script
 Click LOGOFF on the Chrome window
 Scan the QR code again